webix-hub/docs/data/api/refs/ui.resizer.md

 {{memo A draggable border in a layout. }}

 The component is used to make some view placed into a layout draggable by a specific border.
 Draggable borders differ visually from the undraggable ones.
-Check the [layout](desktop/layout.md) documentation for more detailed description.
+Check [layout](desktop/layout.md) documentation for more detailed description.

 ### Constructor